30 Apr 5 ways to build your Personal Brand

-I was giving a workshop on Career Development last week and the issue of Personal Branding came up.
+I was talking to someone last week and the issue of Personal Branding came up.
 Everyone in the room understood the concept of branding, but knowing where to start building a Personal Brand wasn’t as clear.
 So today I’m going to give 5 pointers on how you can build your Personal Brand.

 Why does Personal Branding matter?